darwinrecreant/sansar-scripting-guide/docs/quaternions.md

 Sometimes you want to find a fraction of a rotation between two rotations, such as when trying to animate a rotation.
 This can be done by interpolating the rotation with the `Slerp` operation on the quaternion.
 Unforturnately this function is not available to us through the Script API.
 I have included an implementation of Slerp at the bottom of this document, which will add an extension to `Quaternion`.

-Once you encluded the extension method, it is then possible to find a fraction rotation between two rotations, which would be used like so:
+Once you included the extension method, it is then possible to find the fraction of rotation between two rotations, which would be used like so:

 ```csharp
 Quaternion RotationStep(Quaternion from, Quaternion to, float stepFraction) {